pete911/eks-cluster/README.md

 to change defaults.
 Node groups use launch template, so we have managed EKS nodes, but with custom images.
 To update image, but let AWS roll the nodes, update launch template (e.g. change instance type) and then set node groups launch template version to the one you want to use.

+## ECR

+By default, project creates ECR repositories (<cluster>/debug) and private link to ECR and S3 (docker images content is stored in S3).